 There are various federal and state policies related to responding, reporting and addressing interpersonal violence.

-For more information about the university response to concerns of interpersonal violence visit our University Policy page.
-For any concerns on the policies listed below, please contact the IVP office at 607-777-3062 by email at IVP@binghamton.edu.
-You may also contact the University Title IX Coordinator, Val Hampton at 607-777-4775 or email@example.com.
+For more information about the University response to concerns of interpersonal violence visit our University policy page.
+For any concerns on the policies listed below, please contact the IVP office at 607-777-3062 by e-mail at IVP@binghamton.edu.
+You may also contact the University Title IX Coordinator, Val Hampton at 607-777-4775 or firstname.lastname@example.org.